zilerehman2005/ai-ml-internship-tasks/Task1/README.md

 ## Objective

-To explore and visualize the Iris dataset to understand patterns, relationships, and distributions.
+The objective of this task is to perform Exploratory Data Analysis (EDA) on the Iris dataset in order to understand data patterns, feature relationships, and statistical properties.

 ## Dataset

-Iris dataset loaded using seaborn library.
+* **Name:** Iris Dataset
+* **Source:** Loaded using the Seaborn library
+* **Description:**
+  The dataset contains measurements of iris flowers with the following features:

+  * Sepal Length
+  * Sepal Width
+  * Petal Length
+  * Petal Width
+  * Species (Setosa, Versicolor, Virginica)

-## Steps Performed
+## Methodology

+### Data Loading and Inspection

-* Loaded dataset using pandas
+* Loaded the dataset using pandas
+* Examined dataset shape and column names
-* Displayed shape, columns, and first rows
+* Displayed initial records using `head()`

+### Data Understanding

+* Used `info()` to inspect data types and structure
-* Used info() and describe() for summary statistics
+* Used `describe()` to generate summary statistics
-* Created:
+* Checked for missing values

+### Data Visualization

+To better understand the dataset, the following visualizations were created:

-  * Scatter plots
+* **Scatter Plots**
+  Used to analyze relationships between features and observe class separation

-  * Histograms
+* **Histograms**
+  Used to examine the distribution of individual features

-  * Box plots
+* **Box Plots**
+  Used to detect outliers and understand spread of data

-  * Pair plots
+* **Pair Plot**
+  Used to visualize relationships between all feature combinations

-## Tools & Libraries
+## Tools and Libraries

 * Python
 * Pandas
+* NumPy
 * Matplotlib
 * Seaborn

 ## Key Insights

-* Petal features clearly separate species
+* Petal length and petal width are the most significant features for distinguishing species
-* Setosa is easily distinguishable
+* Setosa class is clearly separable from the other two classes
-* Some minor outliers exist
+* Minor outliers are present, particularly in sepal width
-* Strong relationship between petal length and width
+* Strong correlation exists between petal-related features

-## Conclusion

-The dataset shows clear patterns and is useful for machine learning classification tasks.